iqbal-codes/movie-hub/README.md

 This project uses the TMDB API for movie data.
 You'll need to register for an API key at [themoviedb.org](https://www.themoviedb.org/documentation/api).

+## Hosted Deployment

+You can access the live version of MovieHub at [movie-hub.iqbal-devs.xyz](https://movie-hub.iqbal-devs.xyz).

 ## License

 MIT